SimonDar/Capjet-Orientation-Control-System/README.md

 ### Stop Logic

 - The **Stop Button** allows the operator to stop the system at any time.
-The button works through an OR gate, ensuring the system stops either manually or when the **Out of Bounds** condition is met.
+The button works through an OR gate, ensuring the system stops either manually or when the rotation exceeds the **Out of Bounds** safety limit.